How Arthritis Medications Can Affect Your Heart

 NSAIDs

-It’s not news that nonsteroidal anti-inflammatory drugs (NSAIDs) are harmful to the heart.
-Back in 2005, the FDA added a label to these drugs warning that they increase the chance of a heart attack or stroke.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, are some of the most common drugs used to treat arthritis pain, and they are widely available over the counter as well as by prescription.
+Yet NSAIDs can be harmful to the heart.
+Back in 2005, the Food and Drug Administration (FDA) added a label to these drugs warning that they increase the chance of a heart attack or stroke.

-In 2018, based on new research, the agency strengthened its warning, adding that NSAIDs can contribute to a heart attack or stroke within the first few weeks of use, and that the risk increases with longer use and higher doses.
-The odds of a heart event are highest in people with existing heart disease, but even those with no history of a heart problem could be vulnerable.
+In 2018, based on more recent research, the agency strengthened its warning, adding that NSAIDs can contribute to a heart attack or stroke within the first few weeks of use, and that the risk increases with longer use and higher doses.
+The odds of a cardiovascular event (e.g., heart attack or stroke) are highest in people with pre-existing heart disease, but even those with no history of a heart problem could be vulnerable.

-“The reason that NSAIDs and COX-2 inhibitors raise risk is not entirely clear,” says rheumatologist Daniel H. Solomon, MD, professor of medicine at Harvard Medical School.
-“They appear to have a deleterious effect on the body’s ability to keep its blood vessels open, and that raises blood pressure.
+“The reason that NSAIDs and COX-2 inhibitors [like celecoxib, or Celebrex] raise risk is not entirely clear,” says rheumatologist Daniel H. Solomon, MD, professor of medicine at Harvard Medical School.
+“They appear to limit the body’s ability to keep blood vessels open, raising blood pressure in some people, and also possibly affecting the body’s clotting system.
 But they also have beneficial effects on pain.”

 Tocilizumab (Actemra)

-However, a 2017 STAT News investigative report linked the drug to hundreds of deaths, many of them heart related.
-If your doctor recommends this drug, ask whether you should have your cholesterol levels checked and be monitored for heart problems more closely while you’re on it.
+If your doctor recommends this drug, ask whether you should be monitored for heart problems more closely while you’re on it.

 Prednisone

-Prednisone is a corticosteroid drug that treats RA by reigning in inflammation.
-Yet it can be damaging to the heart by raising blood pressure, increasing cholesterol levels, and hardening the arteries.
+Prednisone is a corticosteroid (steroid) drug that treats RA by reining in inflammation.
+Yet it can be damaging to the heart by raising blood pressure, increasing cholesterol levels.

-Prednisone also contributes to weight gain, which can independently increase heart disease risk.
-Studies find that corticosteroids make people who use them more vulnerable to having a heart attack, stroke, heart failure, and other major heart events.
+Prednisone also contributes to weight gain, and in some people raises blood sugar; both factors can independently increase heart disease risk.
+Epidemiologic studies find that corticosteroids make people more vulnerable to having a heart attack, stroke, heart failure and other major heart events.

-You always want to be on as low a dose of steroids as possible, Dr. Solomon says.
-“Steroids have an incredible effect at reducing inflammation.
-So the goal is to balance the potential benefit on pain and function with the deleterious effects on the heart.”
+You always want to take the lowest dose of corticosteroids possible, Dr. Solomon says.
+“Steroids can quickly and effectively reduce inflammation and pain in people with inflammatory arthritis.
+But the goal is to balance the potential benefit on pain and function with its many potential deleterious effects.”

 Caring for Your Heart While Treating Arthritis